twilight-wizard/nixmentors/Lab3-NFS-LDAP-DNS/Lab3.md

 192.168.1.12 nfsclient2
 192.168.1.13 nfsclient3
 ```
-Try to ping one of the other hosts by hostname
+Try to ping one of the other hosts by hostname.
+You should get the same output you would if you pinged by ip addresses.

 * Copy that hosts file to nfsclient1